09santi96/AngularLoginFirebase/README.md

 ## ♥♥ Hi visitors ♥♥
-This project is created in Angular 16, uses Firebase Authentication, Firebase Firestore and Firebase Hosting. was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.3.
+This project is created in Angular 16, uses Firebase Authentication, Firebase Firestore and Firebase Hosting.
+Using Material UI and PrimeNg UI for front style
+Was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.3.

 ## Development server